jeffstienstra/csv-weather-reporter/.spindance-internal-only/spindance-instructions/spindance-instructions.md

     Hi <Candidate Name> -

     We are excited to kick you off on the SpinDance code challenge.

+    You will need access to Amazon Web Services (AWS) to complete the challenge.
+Attached is a CSV file containing the AWS sign-in url, username, and password.
+You will be forced to reset your password on your first login.
+The CSV also contains the values for your Access Key ID and Secret Access Key.
+You will not need these for this challenge.
+Please confirm you can log into the console and let us know if there are any issues as soon as possible.

     You will receive an email notification shortly from github with a link to the code challenge repository.
 Read through the instructions and feel free to get started at any time.
 We ask that you complete your last commits no later than <end date time>.
 Please let me know if you have any access issues, or need clarifications.

     Thank you,
     ```
  1. Give the candidate access via their provided github id (Have Bruce fill in details here)

+   1. Navigate to the repository and select "Settings"
+   1. Pick "Collaborators and teams"
+   1. Under the "Collaborators" section, add the candidate's github id and select "Add collaborator"

  ### Cleanup

  1. The candidate copy of the repo should be kept until a hiring decision has been made.
 Once this